 written by: Kelley V Phillips, Outreach Coordinator

 Summer is synonymous with vacations, adventures, overnight camps and backyard BBQs.
-With many families choosing to postpone trips and cancel parties, a new dilemma has arisen: how do you stay close to home but distant from others while still feeling a sense of adventure?
+With many families choosing to postpone trips and cancel parties, a new dilemma has arisen: how do you stay close to home and distance from others, all while cultivating a sense of adventure?

 Instead of braving crowds at popular destinations, one solution is to visit lesser known outdoor recreation spots like nature preserves.
 By design, infrastructure for humans at nature preserves is understated.
 They provide a different experience for visitors than larger parks.
 Like the wildlife that call nature preserves home, visitors can find remote trails, secluded overlooks and intimate ecological experiences.